norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 We are going to keep all the envars in AWS SecretsManager.
 This removes secrets from our pipeline and repo code, and makes it less painful to update envars down the line.
 - Start by navigating to SecretsManager and clicking "Store a new Secret"
 - select `other type of secret`
-- for each envar you need, set the
+- set the key/value pairs.
+This should be in the format of `ENVAR_NAME` `value`.
+For example, if I want an envar `BASH_DOG_ENVIRONMENT` with a value of `production` it would look like this:

 6. #### Code Pipeline
 I find it is much easier not to get twisted into a dependency pretzel if we start our pipeline at the very end, with the CodePipeline itself.